-It’s best to take a small crumb from the cutlets dish and drop it into the oil.
-If it starts to sizzle, then the oil is ready.
+- Make sure the oil is hot before you add the cutlets.
+It’s best to drop a few small crumbs into the pan.
+If it starts to sizzle, then the oil is hot and ready.

-If they are little on the thicker side, they will need 3 to 4 minutes per side.
+- If they are a little on the thicker side, they will need 3 to 4 minutes per side.

 … Now you can Save, Tag, or Pin it to your Dinner Board!

 These Parmesan Crusted Chicken Cutlets are delicious!!

 We bet your family will enjoy them as much as we do.
 Try them and let us know how they turned out.

 Finally, additional delicious recipes for cutlets!